jiunwei-moe/microperi/README.rst

 ===============
 1. You must first make sure you have a blank MicroPython .hex file loaded onto your Microbit.
 You can create one `here <https://www.microbit.co.uk/app/#create:xyelfe>`_.
 2. If using Windows, you must have the ARM mbed USB serial driver installed.
 It can be downloaded from `mbed site <https://developer.mbed.org/handbook/Windows-serial-configuration>`_.
-3. Install the library with:
+3. Install the library with (soon):

     # pip3 install microperi